Continuing Education at UConn’s School of Social Work

-UConn School of Social Work is one of several sites of a multi-university initiative in coordination with Adelphi University and support from the Florence V. Burden Foundation and the Health Foundation of Western and Central New York.
+UConn School of Social Work is one of three sites of a multi-university initiative in coordination with Adelphi University and support from the Florence V. Burden Foundation and the Health Foundation of Western and Central New York.
 Enrollment limited to 25.

 36 CECs - Satisfies the cultural competency requirement for Connecticut social work licensing.

 |Advancing Skills in Individual and Group Supervision||Jo Nol, PhD, MS, LCSW||Oct 9, 16, 23|

 |Teaching Social Work Assessment and Planning Skills||William C. Gilbert, PhD, LCSW||Oct 30, Nov 6, 13|

 |Trauma-informed Supervision through a Social Justice Lens||Patricia D. Wilcox, LCSW||Jan 15, 22, 29|

 |Health Challenges Impacting Individuals and Families||Jeannette de Jesus, MSW, MPH||Feb 5, 12, 19|

 |Advancing Knowledge of Mental Health and Substance Use||Patricia D. Wilcox, LCSW||Mar 12, 19, 26|